MichaelHarrison87/Coding-Assessment-Sep-19/README.md

 *Note: I'm using Python 3.7*

 See subfolders for code for each task.
+See their READMEs for my notes.